mblue9/BioHackEU24_preprint/paper/paper.md

 Bioconductor itself maintains four types of packages in the following domains:

-* software for preprocessing and analysis,
+* software for preprocessing and analysis
-* annotation related to genome and organism structure and function,
+* annotation related to genome and organism structure and function
-* curated experiments, and
+* curated experiments
-* workflow demonstration.
+* workflow demonstration

 The terms "Software", "Annotation", "Experiment", and "Workflow" are children of the root node of the biocViews vocabulary.